pmburu/GSM-HTTP-Learning-/README.md

 ```

 This assumes the following:
-- A modem device is connected to /dev/ttyACM0.
+- A modem devices are connected to /dev/ttyACM*.

 Let's view all the available modems.